Actyv/Actyv-BootCamp/README.md

 You will see a new folder `methods` in the root directory.
 Open `methods/index.js`.

-As I said above theses methods (static, instance and virtuals) are applied on the schema rather than the model first setep will be to import that schema like below.
+As I said above theses methods (static, instance and virtuals) are applied on the schema rather than the model first step will be to import that schema like below.

 `const { userSchema } =  require("../schema/index");`